 Click here to see our complete review.

-for the pack and a full size one for more convenient quartering make great hunting gifts.
+One folding saw for the pack and a full size one for more convenient quartering make great hunting gifts.

 I don’t care how much Thinsulate is in the expensive gloves.
 I always need hand warmers inside the gloves.
 I like cheap rag wool gloves and mittens (green, not white or a light color).
 Add a lightweight liner for more warmth.
 I have worn all three many times, when it was really cold.
 If a mitten is used, make sure it has a trigger finger built in.